acquittal: A decision by the trial jury or judge that a person is not guilty of an offense.

 appellate judges (Appeals Court): Judges that decide an appeal.

-appellate argument: A court proceeding at which an appeal is orally argued before appellate judges.
+appellate argument: A court proceeding where an appeal is orally argued by attorneys before an appellate judge.

-arraignment: A court proceeding at which a person is informed of the charges against him or her.
+arraignment: The initial court proceeding where a defendant is informed of the charges following an arrest or issuance of an appearance ticket.

 arrest: The act of being taken into custody by the police.

-bail: Money ordered to be paid to the court in exchange for release from jail while a criminal case is pending.
+bail: An amount of money ordered by a judge to be paid to the court to ensure the defendant returns for further proceedings in exchange for the defendant to be released from pre-trial custody while a criminal case is pending.

-bench warrant: A court order for a person's arrest that is issued when a person fails to appear in court on a scheduled date.
+bench warrant: An order issued by judge for a defendant to be arrested when he or she fails to appear in court on a scheduled date.

-beyond a reasonable doubt: The burden of proof that the prosecutor must meet at trial in proving that a person is guilty of an offense.
+beyond a reasonable doubt: The burden of proof that the prosecutor must meet at trial in order to prove that a defendant is guilty of an offense.

 brief: A written legal argument.

-calendar part: A courtroom where a case is scheduled for further proceedings.
+calendar part: A courtroom where a case is scheduled for proceedings.

-calendared: Setting a date for court action to occur in a case.
+calendared: Scheduling a date for court action to occur in a case.

-Central Booking: Police Department office where fingerprints and photographs are taken after an arrest.
+central booking: A police department office where the defendant’s fingerprints and photographs are taken after an arrest.

 challenge for cause: A motion to excuse a juror from serving on a jury because he or she could not be fair or for some other reason allowed by law.